Israeli jet shot down after bombing Iranian site in Syria

 The F-16 crashed on its return from the mission, coming down in an empty field near Harduf, east of Haifa.

-”We heard a big explosion and then sirens.
-We didn’t know what was happening, we heard helicopters and planes in the air,” said Yosi Sherer, 51, who was staying at a hostel near Haifa.
+“We heard a big explosion and then sirens.
+We didn’t know what was happening, we heard helicopters and planes,” said Yosi Sherer, 51, who was staying at a hostel in Beit Shean.

 Flights at Tel Aviv’s international airport were briefly halted.